dschwarz91/websec-lecture/README.md

 They are directly mentioned in the pptx comments. (some of these comments are only in german right now - sorry for that)

 ## Related work and acknowledgements
-The following courses cover about the same topics (some aspects even in more detail), greatly inspired me during the material creation and are therefore higly recommended to have a look at:
+The following courses cover about the same topics (some aspects even in more detail).
+They greatly inspired me during the material creation and are therefore highly recommended to have a look at:
  * Feross Aboukhadijeh (Stanford)
    * https://web.stanford.edu/class/cs253/
  * Andreas Happe (FH/Technikum Wien)